einari/Machine.Specifications.Core/README.md

 The code has been copied and adapted from the original repository.

-# How does it work
+# How does it work?

 For now, read the follow [blogpost](http://www.ingebrigtsen.info/2016/04/16/machine-specifications-net-core/).